 If you’re on a vacation (or a “holiday” for my UK readers) to Europe, you may happen to have the opportunity to purchase some copper cookware while visiting France.
 If you’re not so lucky, please don’t fret.
 Premium cookware is also available via the internet – check out my guide for assistance.

 I was lucky enough to load up (mostly) secondhand pieces – I love my tin-lined pans! – when my husband was stationed at the NATO headquarters just across the border in Belgium.

-Copper pots, pans, and other vessels are also commonly available both second hand and new in the other western European countries but I really don’t have any experience with these locations (at least as far as cookware goes) so I’m sticking to France.
-Perhaps some of you may know various locations?
-If so please feel free to add your input below.
+Copper pots, pans, and other vessels are also commonly available both secondhand and new in the other western European countries.
+But I really don’t have any experience with these locations, at least as far as cookware goes, so I’m sticking to France.
+Perhaps some of you may have some knowledge to share in other locations?
+If so, please feel free to add your input below.

-Another piece of advice – don’t try during lunch as they are closed.
-You’ll find that as you work your way from north to south in western Europe the “living to work and working to live” philosophy does a 180 with the French somewhere in the middle – the do however take meal times vary seriously.
+Another Piece of Advice: Don’t try to visit during lunch, as they are closed.
+You’ll find that as you work your way from north to south in western Europe, the “living to work and working to live” philosophy does a 180 with the French somewhere in the middle.
+They do, however, take mealtimes very seriously.

-Another shop that is nearby (and I believe they have multiple locations – I’m not sure as my French is lousy), is La Bovida.
-The store that I’m familiar with is located at 36 Rue Montmartre, 75001 Paris – in the same district as E. Dehillerin.
-The too have a pretty decent inventory which includes a few lesser known makers that aren’t available at E. Dehllerin.
+Another shop that is nearby is La Bovida.
+(I believe they have multiple locations but I’m not sure, as my French is lousy!)
+The location that I’m familiar with is located at 36 Rue Montmartre, 75001 Paris and it’s in the same district as E. Dehillerin.
+They, too, have a pretty decent inventory, which also includes a few lesser-known makers that aren’t available at E. Dehllerin.

-I was lucky enough able to load up on the good stuff thanks to free shipping for the family’s household goods thanks to US Army.
+In my own case, I was lucky enough on my travels to be able to load up on the good stuff, thanks to free shipping for the family’s household goods via the US Army.